Ekorz-boop/arm-robot-ev3/README.md

 * Make sure you have ev3dev-browser, Lego Mindstorms EV3 Microython, Python and Flake8 (optional but recommended) installed.
 You can install these in the extensions tab in visual studio code.

-* Open the folder in visual studio code and sync your instance to the repository using ("git pull") in the folder or via source control in visual studio code.
+* Open the folder in visual studio code and sync your instance to the repository using ("git pull") in the folder via git bash or via the source control tab in visual studio code.

+* Now you have the latest version and can make changes, commit and push via the visual studio code source control tab for convenience.

 ## Building and running